 Phrase/Key: Enter a security phrase.
 If you choose the Hex Key Format (see below), you must use hexadecimal digits (0-9, a-f).
 If you choose the ASCII Key Format you can use letters, numbers, spaces, and punctuation marks.
-For the ASCII Key Format you must enter five characters for 64-bit, 13 characters for 128-bit or 29 characters for-256 bit encryption.
+For the ASCII Key Format you must enter five characters for 64-bit, 13 characters for 128-bit or 16 characters for 152-bit encryption.
 Whichever format you use, the security phrase you enter must match the one set for your wireless router or access point.
-You can create up to four different security phrases, for different wireless networks.
-Remember that security phrases are case sensitive (i.e., "cat" and "Cat" are not the same).